 Updated: April 13, 2014 10:24PM

-For everything you need to know about wedding planning, order “How to Have a Lovely Wedding.”
-Send your name and mailing address, plus check or money order for $7 to: Dear Abby, Wedding Booklet, P.O.
+To order “How to Write Letters for All Occasions,” send your name and address, plus check or money order for $7 to: Dear Abby — Letter Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.